A POSITIVE CELEBRATION

 Being able to make a difference in a part of the world, however big or small, was incredibly rewarding and I can’t think of a better way I could have spent my schoolies.

 Kelsey, after graduating as a dietician, is currently working with a mission agency.
-She has led and participated in numerous short-term trips with YWAM and Schoolies Revolution, having grown up in the mission field herself.
-Kelsey, being married to Tim, is also heavily involved with young people at Mt Evelyn Christian Reformed Church, leading in youth and young adult ministries.
-Kelsey’s main area of focus in Schoolies Rev is the administration side of the trips, making sure everything is well documented and organised, as well as coordinating our fundraising.
+Having grown up in the mission field herself, Kelsey has now led and participated in numerous short-term trips with YWAM and Schoolies Revolution.
+She is also heavily involved at Mt Evelyn Christian Reformed Church, leading in youth and young adult ministries with her husband Tim.
+Kelsey’s main area of focus at Schoolies Rev is the administration side of the trips, making sure everything is well documented and organised, as well as coordinating our fundraising and events.

-Tim is the youth pastor at Mt Evelyn Christian Reformed Church and has spent the last three years looking after youth and young adults there.
+Tim is the youth pastor at Mt Evelyn Christian Reformed Church and has spent the last three years coordinating the youth and young adult programs there.
 He is studying theology at Melbourne School of Theology and is looking to graduate at the end 2015.
 Tim, who is married to Kelsey, has been on mission trips with YWAM and Schoolies Revolution, travelling to Indonesia, Egypt, Kenya, India, Sri Lanka, Uganda and Germany.
 Tim’s main area of focus is our leaders, taking time to work with them, as well as offering support and organising training.

-We are a project and initiative of HopeBuilders International, who support what we do and provide a great framework exist in.
-HopeBuilders are a registered non-profit organisation based in Australia, who are all about breaking the cycle of poverty.
-They currently have projects in Uganda and Rwanda, focusing on helping orphans and widows.
+We are a project and initiative of HopeBuilders International, who support what we do and provide a great framework for us.
+HopeBuilders are a registered non-profit organisation based in Australia, with a vision for breaking the cycle of poverty.
+Currently, there main body of work is in Uganda, where they focus on helping orphans and widows.
 They also run regular trips to Africa, so if you are too old for Schoolies Rev but love the idea, have a chat to them.
 To find out more, check out www.hopebuilders.org.au.